Positive-Future/positive-future.github.io/content/pages/en/contest.md

 ### Where?

-Participants will be able to submit their work on our online platform (and accessible via the website), from **March 26** until the entry deadline of **April 22**, 2024.
+Participants will be able to submit their work on our online platform (and accessible via the website), from **March 26** until the entry deadline of **May 1st**, 2024.

 ### Prizes